mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-supported-environments.md

 {{% alert color="info" %}}

-Starting with Mendix Operator v2.5.0, container images used in the *Connected Mode* also support [ARM64/AArch64](https://en.wikipedia.org/wiki/AArch64). *ARM64* support is experimental at this moment and should only be used for non-production environments.
+Starting with Mendix Operator v2.5.0, container images used in *Connected Mode* also support [ARM64/AArch64](https://en.wikipedia.org/wiki/AArch64). *ARM64* support is experimental at this moment and should only be used for non-production environments.

-Only core, *Connected mode* features support *ARM64*.
+Only core *Connected mode* features support *ARM64*.
 The following features **do not** support *ARM64* CPUs at the moment:

 * [Migrating to Your Own Registry](/developerportal/deploy/private-cloud-migrating/)
 * CI/CD pipelines in *Standalone mode*